A Distributional Perspective on Pearl's Causal Hierarchy: From Marginal to Joint and Individualized Potential Outcomes: A Potential Outcomes Perspective

 \section{A Potential Outcomes Perspective}

 In this section, we provide a detailed exposition of the potential outcomes perspective on Pearl's causal hierarchy.
 Section~\ref{Sec3-1} presents an overview, while Sections~\ref{Sec3-2}--\ref{Sec3-4} focus on the second and third layers of causation, offering a classification of various causal estimands and highlighting key identifiability challenges and associated identifiability strategies across layers.
 Section~\ref{Sec3-5} extends these discussions to settings involving post-treatment variables.
+Section~\ref{Sec3-6} discusses the challenges and limitations of third-layer estimands.